-The small areas of northern hardwood forests may be particularly impacted by climate change.
+Northern hardwood forests may be particularly impacted by climate change.
 Increased heat and moisture stress in summer and fall may interact with acid deposition as well as increases in insect pests and pathogens, storm disturbance and wildfires to stress these forests, reducing species diversity and coverage.
 Cool, moist sites within areas of complex topography may provide some refuge and buffer the effects of climate change.